 Lesson 2: Chords You Must Know

 As a beginner, there are three easy chords you must know about: Chords A, D, and E. The chords are very basic strumming.
 We will add other chords to broaden your knowledge.
 Besides, there are easy songs you can play using these three chords.
-While trying to play may result in sore fingers, I assure you it will be lots of fun!
+While sitting and trying to play may result in sore fingers, I assure you it will be lots of fun!

 It is an easy chord to learn and understand.
 The D chord is bright, expansive and high-pitched.
 It is among the commonly played chords and sounds well when played with other familiar chords such as A, E, and G.

 You can play the D chord in three ways:

 - Start playing on the second string of the guitar